corybrunson/masv/README.md

 This work was partially funded by NSF grant DMS-0652641 and DMS-0652648.

-[^thesis]: Brunson JC (2014) "Matrix Schubert varieties for the affine Grassmannian".
+[thesis]: Brunson JC (2014) "Matrix Schubert varieties for the affine Grassmannian".
 PhD thesis, Virginia Tech.